Kendall Jenner Shows Off Lean Legs & Insanely Tiny Waist In Pink Minidress

 Even Kendall’s sister, Khloe Kardashian, couldn’t get over how amazing her baby sis looks in the photo.

 “How are you this perfect?”
+Khloe asked.

-And Kendall’s latest, sexy look has fans wondering if Kendall is trying to show ex Ben Simmons what he’s missing out on.
+And Kendall’s latest, sexy look has fans wondering if she is trying to show ex-boyfriend Ben Simmons what he’s missing out on.
 Yesterday, The Inquisitr shared that Jenner split from the Philadelphia 76ers star, noting that she’d been absent from his last few playoff games.
-Furthermore, the pair had not been spotted out in public for quite some time and an insider shared that Ben was at a strip club in Atlantic City last week.
+Furthermore, the pair had not been spotted out in public for quite some time, and an insider shared that Ben was at a strip club in Atlantic City last week.

 “There was buzz among Ben’s entourage that he and Jenner called it quits last week,” the source shared.

-At this time, it is unclear who initiated the breakup or if it was a mutual decision between.
+At this time, it is unclear who initiated the breakup, or if it was a mutual decision.